 Share price out of sync?

-Private equity fund of funds, like Standard Life Private Equity (SLPE), have been on the periphery of the recovery in risk assets.
-Investors have attempted to anticipate the COVID-19 impact on NAV), given the lag in valuing unlisted companies, but have failed to reflect the rebound in markets.
+Private equity fund of funds, like Standard Life Private Equity (SLPE), have been on the periphery of the recovery in global stocks.
+Investors have attempted to anticipate the COVID-19 impact on net asset value (NAV), given the lag in valuing private companies, but have failed to reflect the rebound in markets.
 With its discount widening to nearly (25%), SLPE’s shares appear to have been penalised disproportionately.

 Private equity fund of funds with a European bias